zoubrator/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project is final work from IBM Data Science Specialization from coursera.com
+This project is my final work from IBM Data Science Specialization from coursera.com